tfelix/bestia-docs/content/docs/mechanics/environment.md

 ## Temperature

 Each Bestia has a certain sweet spot of tolerable temperature.
-There are several kind of base temperature ranges in which Bestia thrive:
+There are several kinds of base temperature ranges in which Bestia thrive:

 | Temperature Kind   | Base Temperature Range [°C] |
 | ------------------ | --------------------------: |